 Timer Started or Stopped

-Fires when the timer state changes.
+Fires when the timer state changes (start, stop, pause, resume).

 Common uses: